fsc-eriker/tabnine/README.md

 # tabnine

-An overlay version of [company-tabnine](https://github.com/TommyX12/company-tabnine).
+An unofficial TabNine package for Emacs.

 ## Installation